MuhammadAhsanAliKhan/PhoneDirectory/README.md

 # PhoneDirectory
-Made for a DS project using java
+Made for a DS project using java.
 Group members:
 Sameer Alam
 Abdul Ahad